-$^{53}$ For these two arbitrages to provide a proxy of balance sheet cost, the key assumption is that their profits do not also reflect dealer market power.
+ket power.
 Neither of these two arbitrages relies on repo funding.
 At a minimum, profits from these two arbitrages exclude the kind of dealer market power studied in this paper.

-&lt;sup>54Although dealers cannot conduct IOER-EFFR arbitrage themselves because they are not depository institutions, the internal setup of BHCs allows the reserve desk and the trading desks to seamlessly communicate and dynamically adjust balance sheet positions.
+54 Although dealers cannot conduct IOER-EFFR arbitrage themselves because they are not depository institutions, the internal setup of BHCs allows the reserve desk and the trading desks to communicate and dynamically adjust balance sheet positions.

-&lt;sup>55Andersen, Duffie, and Song (2019) show that unsecured borrowing incurs debt overhang costs, which can be approximated with LIBOR-OIS or similar credit spreads.
-The relevant CIP deviation that gives balance-sheet costs can thus be equivalently calculated as the LIBOR-OIS CIP deviation or OIS-OIS the dealer could raise 1 USD at its unsecured funding rate, LIBOR, and convert that 1 USD to 1 EUR at the spot exchange rate.
-The dealer would earn the risk-free OIS indexed to EONIA.
-At the end of 3 months, the dealer could convert the proceeds back to USD at the forward rate and pocket the profit after paying back the borrowed funds.
-On average, such a trade would have generated a profit of 12 bps between 2011 and 2017.
+55 Andersen et al. (2019) show that unsecured borrowing incurs debt overhang costs, which can be approximated with LIBOR-OIS or similar credit spreads.
+The relevant CIP deviation that gives balance-sheet costs can thus be equivalently calculated as the LIBOR-OIS CIP deviation or OIS-OIS CIP deviation adjusted for the LIBOR-OIS spread.